maovrn/battleship/README.md

-# Battle ship test task
+# Battle ship game

 ## Project requirements

 Preferably develop following task in React with TypeScript.
-Make sure code is posted in gitgub or binbucket public repo.
+Make sure code is posted in github or bitbucket public repo.

 1) Let's create an onscreen grid of cells aligned within a square 10 by 10.